makersacademy/bowling-challenge/README.md

 ## User Stories

 As a bowler,

-So I can keep track of my store,
+So I can keep track of my ctore,

 I would like to be able to save rolls to score card.

 As a bowler,

 So I can know a frame is complete,

 I would like to not be able to add rolls to frame after completed.

 As a bowler,

 So I can know my score,

 I would like the score of my game to be calculated.

+## Getting started

+To create a game instantiate a Game object.

+game = new Game()

+To create a new frame call:

+game.addFrame()

+This adds frame to a list saved as:

+game.frameList

+Then to add a roll to a frame call:

+game.framelist[i].addroll(rollValue)

+Where 'i' is the index of the frame and 'rollValue' is the value of the roll.